ongyiumark/kalamanC/README.md

 lista l = [x,s, y];          // Declares a list 'l', sets to [4, "Hello world", 3.14]
 ```
 Make sure to end your statments with a semicolon.
-This is because I designed Kalamansi to completely ignore whitespace (no more python indenting errors).
+This is because I designed KalamanC to completely ignore whitespace (no more python indenting errors).

 I'll discuss 'func' later when we get to functions, but basically, it can be used to store functions.
 It works the same as the data types above.